AI in Sports and Entertainment

 Artificial intelligence and machine vision are transforming officiating.
 Computerized cameras and sensors can make split-second calls with higher accuracy than humans.

-Experts note that “technology is far better than the human eye” and commits far fewer errors.
-In fact, players contesting calls had been wrong about 75% of the time in 2024, while AI was much more accurate.
+Technology is far better than the human eye and commits far fewer errors.
+Players contesting calls had been wrong about 75% of the time in 2024, while AI was much more accurate.

 Similar AI/VAR tools are used in soccer, cricket, and other sports to assist referees.
 By reducing human bias and instant replay delays, AI helps keep games fair and flowing.